Soft white lighting is a perfect choice for newborn photos because it creates a soft…

 When it comes to baby clothing, neutral colors like white, gray, beige, and soft pastels are a great choice.
 These colors are easy to mix and match, allowing you to create multiple outfits with just a few pieces.
 Neutral colors also look timeless and simple, making it easier to reuse clothes for younger siblings, regardless of gender.

-Classic colors are versatile and can be paired with a variety of accessories, allowing you to create differentlo oks with the same items.
+Classic colors are flexible.
+You can pair them with many accessories.
+This lets you create different looks using the same items.
 Plus, these colors are less likely to go out of style, so they’ll always look good, no matter when or where you wear them.

 While bold and bright colors can be fun, neutral shades tend to be more practical for baby wardrobes.
 They’re easier to clean and maintain, and they work well with both gender-neutral and gender-specific clothing choices.